iizukanao/picam/INSTALL.md

     bin  include  lib  share
     $ sudo rsync -rav ./ /usr/local/

-After you install the files, run `ldconfig` on Raspberry Pi.
+We have done with the powerful machine which was used for cross compiling.

+If you don't have /etc/ld.so.conf.d/libc.conf on Raspberry Pi, create that file with the following contents.
+On Raspbian, /etc/ld.so.conf.d/libc.conf is installed by default.

+    /usr/local/lib

+Run `ldconfig`.

     $ sudo ldconfig

 Run `ffmpeg -codecs | grep fdk` and make sure that the output has this line:

      DEA.L. aac                  AAC (Advanced Audio Coding) (decoders: aac libfdk_aac ) (encoders: aac libfdk_aac )

-We have done with the powerful machine which was used for cross compiling.

 ## Build libilclient